Emory-HITI/Lunit-Model-Evaluation/README.md

 ## Installation

-Analysis was conducted on Python 3.11.10 running on JupyterLab v4.0.11 on Ubuntu 22.04.5 LTS
+Analysis was conducted on Python 3.12 running on JupyterLab v4.0.11 on Ubuntu 22.04.5 LTS

 Python packages used for the analysis are listed in `requirements.txt` and can be installed with `pip install -r requirements.txt`

+Create a .env file inside the notebooks directory with the following environment variables:

+- `EXAM_LEVEL_PATH`: Path to the exam-level data file.
+- `FINDING_LEVEL_PATH`: Path to the finding-level data file.

 ## Usage